Will Washington-area schools publicly report coronavirus cases? Many say no.

 In Montgomery County, Health Officer Travis Gayles said his department has launched roughly 50 contact investigations at private and parochial schools since mid-August, which cumulatively identified at least 15 schools with positive cases.
 But Gayles has not released the name of any school, citing privacy and ongoing investigations.

 A string of classes had to quarantine.
-Health officials classed one outbreak as “extensive,” with a large volume of potential contacts.
-At one Catholic school, a teacher tested positive, the class was quarantined — and then a student tested positive, according to the archdiocese.
+Health officials classified one outbreak as “extensive,” with a large volume of potential contacts.
+At one Catholic school, a teacher tested positive, the class was quarantined — and then a student tested positive, according to the Archdiocese of Washington.

 The Montgomery County school system, Maryland’s largest, with more than 160,000 students, remains in a distance-learning mode, without students on campus.
 Nonetheless, employees who have returned to school grounds have tested positive: more than 60 between March and Sept.
 10. Officials have closed eight school buildings and one maintenance depot for cleaning and sanitizing, according to Onijala, the spokeswoman for the school system.